rose-m/hugo-cactus-theme/README.md

 Cactus is a minimalistic theme for bloggers based on the default theme of the same-named [Cactus static site generator](//github.com/koenbok/Cactus) written in Python and [Nick Balestra](//github.com/nickbalestra/kactus)'s Jekyll port.
 Noteworthy features of this Hugo theme are the integration of a comment-system powered by Disqus, a customizable about page, support for RSS feeds, syntax highlighting for source code and sharing options for blog posts.

+This modified version of the original theme contains refactored and cleaned up LESS for styling (still contains the compiled CSS for easier use) inside `static/less`.
+Furthermore you can easily customize the appearance (e.g. change colors) by modifying the variables inside `static/less/variables.less`.
+Afterwards just run (requires `less` to be installed together with the `less-plugin-clean-css`):

+    $ lessc static/less/styles.less static/css/styles.css --clean-css

+For code highlighting [`highlight.js`](https://highlightjs.org) is used with the GitHub color scheme.

 ![Screenshot](https://raw.githubusercontent.com/digitalcraftsman/hugo-cactus-theme/dev/images/screenshot.png)